Skip to content

 Sustainability

-Wood’s Fisheries has been fishing for over 150 years and from that time sustainability and conservation has been a priority.
-Sustainability practices for shrimp fisheries have be going since the start of Wood’s commercially harvesting shrimp, there was just not a formal term put to it.
+Wood’s Fisheries has been fishing for over 150 years, and from that time, sustainability and conservation have been a priority.
+Sustainability practices for shrimp fisheries have been going on since the start of Wood’s commercial harvesting of shrimp; there was just not a formal term put to it.

-Many companies from many different industries make eco-statements calling themselves a “green company” or “pioneers of sustainability” but what does that really mean?
-To some it is just reducing paper usage to others it’s protecting the environment, to us it is protecting a way of life.
+Many companies from many different industries make eco-statements by calling themselves “green companies” or “pioneers of sustainability,” but what does that really mean?
+To some, it is just reducing paper usage; to others, it’s protecting the environment; to us, it is protecting our way of life.

 Is the fishery being overfished?

-According to a Marine Stewardship Council (MSC) and NOAA’s FishWatch the Gulf of Mexico and South Atlantic shrimp populations are abundant and not in danger of being overfished.
+According to the Marine Stewardship Council (MSC) and NOAA’s FishWatch, the Gulf of America and South Atlantic shrimp populations are abundant and not in danger of being overfished.
 Read more about shrimp stock and reproduction.

 Do methods used to harvest the shrimp harm fish habitats?